 - Swipe left on the recently played song you want to delete.
 This will reveal the "Remove" option.

-- The selected song will be deleted from your Apple Music history.
+- Tap on "Remove" to delete the selected song from your Apple Music history.

-- On your smartphone or tablet, go to Music > Now Playing > hamburger menu.
+- On your smartphone or tablet, go to Music and tap on Now Playing.

 - Tap on "Clear."